hatemile/hatemile-for-ruby/README.md

-HaTeMiLe-for-Ruby
+HaTeMiLe for Ruby
 =================

-HaTeMiLe is a libary that can convert a HTML code in a HTML code more accessible.
-Increasing more informations for screen readers, forcing the browsers(olds and newers) show more informations, forcing that mouse events too be accessed by keyboard and more.
-But, for use HaTeMiLe is need that a correctly semantic HTML code.
+HaTeMiLe (HTML Accessible) is a library that can convert a HTML code in a HTML code more accessible.

 ## How to Use